david4958606/GUIFinancialAssessment/docs/Run.md

 # How to run this

-First start a new virtual environment and install requirements:
+First start a new virtual environment and install requirements, python 3.11 is needed:

 ```bash
 python -m venv Qt